 For the list below, we are listing the “one to wash, one to wear, one spare” list, but you can adjust as you see fit.

-This list works best for the May-October high season.
-If you will be walking in cooler weather, you should consider adding a warmer base layer, gloves, rain pants and Gore-tex shoes/boots.
+This packing list works best for the May-October high season.
+If you’ll be walking in cooler weather, you should consider adding a warmer base layer, gloves, rain pants and Gore-tex shoes/boots.

 The Basic Camino de Santiago Packing List

 Here’s a printable PDF of this packing list.